 You will need a small crate to begin with or at least a barricade to make it seem small.
-I crate whenever I am not at home, and at night.
+I crate whenever I am not at home and every night.
 If you are thinking about not crating at all, I recommend to do it for at least 6 months.
 You never know in the future if you will need to board or for some reason the dog needs to be contained.
 By crating in the beginning it gets them used to it and it keeps your puppy safe.
 Both of you will be happy to see each other when you get home.
-They may cry for a couple of days.
+They may cry for a couple of days though they will have done plenty of crate time here.
 Placing the crate in a different part of the house where you cannot hear them as much will help you get through it.
 Use a command like “go sleep” and maybe place a small stuffed toy with your puppy.
 If your puppy continues to soil it's crate, REMOVE EVERYTHING soft & absorbent.

 Remember to place your pup in the crate when you can’t watch it every moment.
 It is much easier to teach them not to pee in the house then it is to break them after they have started doing it.

 Puppies sleep between 15-20 hours a day, and although they’re often likely just to drop in their tracks, bring you pup to its’ crate when ready for a nap and at bedtime.
 Crates are not “doggie jail.”
 They are more like your teenager’s bedroom.
 Dogs prefer the security and safety of a den, and this crate will become a safe space.
-I leave crate doors open all the time and most of the time when we are not interacting, my pups can be found lounging in their crate.
+I leave crate doors open all day after training.
+Most of the time when we are not interacting, my pups can be found lounging in their crate.

 It is important to realize that dogs need boundaries.
 Start enforcing these from the moment you come home.
 Do not allow your puppy to break the rules “just this once” or it may confuse your pup when it's not allowed to do the same thing the next time.
 From the first day, your new puppy should sleep in the spot that has been designated for him.
 He should be kept off of pieces of furniture and out of areas of the house where he won’t be allowed later on in life.
 As difficult as it may be to resist puppy dog eyes or whimpers, your pup will be more secure later on if you stick to the rules from the beginning.
 My pups are not allowed in my kitchen and never have been, for fear of spilling something hot or dropping something sharp or just tripping over them.